 As my research progressed, and as conversations around the role of science and facts in our nation’s policies grew louder, my lab and I started to think about how we could best communicate our technical research in a relevant way.
 We brainstormed how we could better serve the public in our academic and personal capacities.

 During this brainstorming session, I realized that I had little awareness of the specific mechanisms of how our government operates—how decisions are made and how academic research fits into the larger governing and policymaking process.
 As I approached the end of my PhD and sought my next opportunity, I wondered how I could apply my research background to policymaking.

 In pursuit of answering these questions, I registered for a half-day professional development workshop for scientists on how to engage with California policymakers.
-The workshop was offered by the Sacramento-area Capital Science Communicators (CapSciComm) and featured 2016 CCST S&T Policy Fellow Alum Gabby Nepomuceno, PhD.
+It was a Creative Externalities “SciPolComm” workshop taught by Ben Young Landis and 2016 CCST S&T Policy Fellow Alum Gabby Nepomuceno, PhD, offered by the American Chemical Society Sacramento Local Section.
 As soon as I heard about Gabby’s experience as a Fellow and her career track, I knew I wanted to explore the opportunity to directly engage in the policymaking process in California.

 Learning about energy policy, the legislative process, and the interlocking pieces of government overseeing energy in California is a lot like learning about the different scales of biological systems from my research, where technical and fine details connect to form a bigger picture of the broader phenomena.